piotrwitek/react-redux-typescript-guide/README.md

 ---

 ## Actions
-- 100% type safety achieved
+- 100% type safety

 ### KISS Approach
 - more boilerplate
 - classic const based types
 - close to standard JS usage
-- more work to use in other modules (need to export both const type and action creator)
+- need to export both const type and action creator to use in multiple reducer files or redux-observable modules
 - `returntypeof` helper abstraction to harvest action types - (reference)[https://github.com/piotrwitek/react-redux-typescript/issues/1]

-In this case I focused on KISS, without using any abstractions and to be as close as possible to common Redux Pattern used in JS.
+In this case I focused on KISS, without introducing any abstractions to be as close as possible to common Redux Pattern used in JS.

 ```ts
 // Action Creators